 I know the challenges of new adventures and going against the social norms AND IT CAN BE HARD.
 Whether life in general, family, education, being a stay at home mom, diet, hobbies…it is totally worth following and fighting for your dreams!

 As the mom of a large family – 10 children (only 6 are still at home) – God has blessed this rebel heart beyond my wildest dreams.

 By “rebel” I mean that I do not like following the social norms just because everyone else does.
 Doing life “just because” for me would mean settling for less than the best.
 I want more out of life – don’t you?

 This means that everything I do is because my dreams are worth fighting for and I will not accept anything else!
 My recipes are a result of the joy I have in serving my family.
 They also insure that I am giving my family the best nutrition for their health.
 Home education goes against the cultural norms but the benefits to our family relationships have been well worth the sacrifice.
 Leaving the cushy corporate job to start a vineyard made the dream of working together as a family reality – and it is a good one!

 In fact, it is a dream of a reality!

 The Journey Begins

 I began home-educating when our oldest was pre-kindergarten and have continued ever since.
-My husband, John, worked as a chemist for over 20 years, during most of which time, we lived near Mobile, AL. We were fortunate enough to have enjoyed a 4 year transfer (aka vacation) to Europe because of John’s job.
+My husband, John, worked as a chemist for over 20 years, during most of which time, we lived near Mobile, AL. We were fortunate enough to have enjoyed a 4 year transfer (aka vacation) to Europe because of his job.